 Water pressure transducer (naturally) monitors the pressure of any water-based system.
 Quite commonly, they are found attached to tanks, where they monitor the pressure of the water within.

 Gas pressure transmitter measures and displays gas pressure.
-They are especially prevalent in factories and manufacturing facilities, where they keep track of the flow rate of both high and low-pressure natural gas and propane-based systems.
+They are especially prevalent in factories and manufacturing facilities, where they keep track of the flow rate of both high and low-pressure natural gas and propane-based systems in pressure transmitter manufacturer.
 Fuel pressure gauges also check gas pressure levels, but they do so in the context of automobiles.
 They measure and display the fuel supply, or amount of gas, left in a vehicle tank.

 Air pressure sensors measure pneumatic pressure in air-operated equipment.